Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Offender was unarmed

 We can start by looking at the breakdown of assaults by injury and weapon type for officers in the Los Angeles Police Department.
-Figure 7.6 shows the number of assaults from all years reported for these categories.
-Over the complete time period there were almost 40,000 officers assaulted with about example three-quarters of these assaults - 30,000 assaults - leading to no injuries.
-This data shows the number of officers assaulted, not unique officers, so an officer can potentially be included in the data multiple times if they are assaulted multiple times.
+Figure 7.7 shows the number of assaults from all years reported for these categories.
+Over the complete time period there were almost 43,000 officers assaulted with about three-quarters of these assaults - 33,000 assaults - leading to no injuries.
+This data shows the number of officers assaulted, not unique officers, so an officer can potentially be included in the data multiple times if they are assaulted multiple times over a year.
 A little under a quarter of assaults lead to officer injury with most of these from unarmed offenders.
 Interestingly, there are far more gun and knife assaults where the officer is not injured than where the officer is injured.
+There are likely cases when the offender threatens the officer with the weapon but does not shoot or stab the officer.

-The annual number of assaults on officers by injury sustained in Los Angeles, 1960-2018.
+The annual number of assaults on officers by injury sustained in New York City, 1960-2023.

-Figure 7.7: The annual number of assaults on officers by injury sustained in Los Angeles, 1960-2018.
+Figure 7.8: The annual number of assaults on officers by injury sustained in New York City, 1960-2023.

 7.2.4 Assaults by call type

 The next group of ways that assaults are broken down is by the type of call the officer is assigned when they are assaulted.
 For example, if an officer is responding to a burglary report, any assault they experience on that call will be classified as “burglary” related.
-In addition, we know how many assaults were cleared by arrest or cleared through exceptional means (for more on this, please see 3.3.2) though it doesn’t differential between the two.
+In addition, we know how many assaults were cleared by arrest or cleared through exceptional means (for more on this, please see Section 3.4.2) though it does not differentiate between the two.
 Since assaults are based on the number of officers assaulted, not the number of incidents where officers are assaulted, arresting a single person can clear multiple assaults.
 The possible call types are below:

 • Disturbance call (e.g. domestic violence, person carrying a gun in public)